 Eichbaum might have been referring to the likes of Jacobo Timerman, editor and publisher of a leading Buenos Aires newspaper.
 Born in Soviet Ukraine, Timerman fled Jewish pogroms for a better life in Argentina, only to witness what he called the army’s descent into “the heart of Nazi operations.”
 When the army learned that a Jewish banker who financed Timerman’s newspaper had laundered money for a Marxist guerrilla group, the journalist was arrested and tortured.

 At the time, officers were known to study anti-Semitic literature in military academies, and Zionism was described as even more insidious than Communism.
-In accordance with its fear of the modern world, the military government banned psychology as a university major as well as Freudian techniques in psychiatric services.
-Indeed, psychiatrists were abducted from hospitals since they were linked to Freud, a figure who, like Marx, was also a Jew and one of the intellectual pillars of the twentieth century.
+In accordance with its fear of the modern world, the military government banned psychology as a university major as well as Freudian techniques in psychiatry.
+In fact, psychiatrists were abducted from hospitals since they were linked to Freud, a figure who, like Marx, was also a Jew and one of the intellectual pillars of the twentieth century.

-In the dark days of dictatorship, talk of supposed Jewish conspiracies to take over Argentina was commonplace within certain officer circles.
-As he was being interrogated, Timerman was asked if he was Jewish or a Zionist, and whether his paper was similarly Zionist.
+In the dark days of dictatorship, talk of supposed Jewish conspiracies aimed at taking over Argentina was commonplace within officer circles.
+As he was being interrogated, Timerman was asked if he was Jewish or a Zionist, and whether his newspaper was similarly Zionist.
 As he was subjected to electro-shock torture, Timerman’s jailers repeatedly shouted “Jew!” while clapping their hands and laughing.

 As if that was not enough, on the wall of his cell hung a picture of Hitler.
-Timerman was also questioned about a supposed secret trip which Menachem Begin made to Argentina, and Zionist schemes to take over Patagonia and make it into another Zionist state, the supposed “Plan Andinia.”
+Timerman was also questioned about a supposed secret trip which Menachem Begin made to Argentina, and Zionist schemes to take over Patagonia and turn the region into another Zionist state, the supposed “Plan Andinia.”
 According to investigative journalist Lewin, interrogators tried to pressure Timerman into “confessing” his complicity in the scheme.

 Hoping to gain further insights, I caught up with Lewin herself, a former Jewish militant in the University Peronist Youth League who was tortured by the military.
 Confirming what Eichbaum had mentioned earlier, my contact remarked that in general, Jews were not kidnapped simply for being Jews but rather because of their political activity.
 However, she added that in certain cases, the military kidnapped Jewish businessmen in order to acquire their property, or detained others simply for being the fathers or brothers of militants.